Ted: What do you mean?

 Dr. Hibbard: That's the umbilical cord.
 It's a girl.

 - However, Homer seems to be satisfied with this and loves his baby girl just the same.

 - The Warner Bros. short "Slap-Happy Pappy" features a rooster and his wife wanting to have a son, only for all five of their eggs to hatch into girls.

 - Star vs. the Forces of Evil: Due to Mewni being a matriarchy, daughters are more valuable than sons, and girls are expected to have powerful magic in order to rule effectively.
-As stated in The Magic Book of Spells, when Jushtin was born, Skywynne was content with having a son and wanted him to achieve great things, so she named him her heir and gave Jushtin the Magic Wand and her Book of Spells so he could become a great mage King like her.
-However, Skywynne's subjects didn't want to accept a male ruler on the throne, and pressured her to give birth to a daughter.
-When she did, she pretended to celebrate in public and immediately forced Jushtin to supersede his claim to the throne and give up his Magic Wand... but in private, she deeply regretted her actions, and had to keep herself from crying as she announced the news to Jushtin.
+As stated in The Magic Book of Spells, when Jushtin was born, Skywynne was content with having a son and wanted him to achieve great things, so she named him her heir and gave Jushtin the Magic Wand and her Book of Spells so he could become a great mage king like her.
+However, Skywynne's subjects didn't want to accept a male ruler on the throne and pressured her to give birth to a daughter.
+When she did, she pretended to celebrate in public and immediately forced Jushtin to supersede his claim to the throne and give up his wand... but in private, she deeply regretted her actions, and had to keep herself from crying as she announced the news to Jushtin.